aarron-lee/SimpleDeckyTDP/README.md

 ## Compatibility

-Tested on ChimeraOS Stable (44-1 and 43-1) and Bazzite Deck Edition.
+Tested on ChimeraOS Stable (44-1 and 43-1), ChimeraOS 45 unstable, and Bazzite Deck Edition.

-Currently has issues on ChimeraOS unstable, other distros are not tested yet.
+Other distros not tested.

-However, Bazzite may require you to configure `iomem=relaxed` as an additional kernel parameter.
+Bazzite may require you to configure `iomem=relaxed` as an additional kernel parameter.

 ## Requirements